joshuawprice/personal/howtopassai.com/docs/algorithms/index.md

 The time complexity of an algorithm is the amount of computer time it needs to run to completion.
 A program step is a meaningful segment of a program.
-Although simple operations like addition or multiplication can take different time on a particular machine, we consider such primitive operations as single steps --> then we can count the number of program steps.
+Although simple operations like addition or multiplication can take different time on a particular machine, we consider such primitive operations as single steps $\rightarrow$ then we can count the number of program steps.

 Example: `return a+b+b*c+(a+b-c)/(a+b)+4.0;` can be considered to take only 1 step.